Options Paper

 To launch this review process, Transport for NSW developed an Issues Paper to outline the process and the intended scope of the review.

 Feedback on the Issues Paper was open from Friday 14 February 2025 to Friday 28 March 2025, stakeholders were encouraged to complete the online survey, post a suggestion or idea on the ideas board, or provide a written submission to roadsactfeedback@transport.nsw.gov.au.
 While formal consultation on the Issues Paper has closed, the paper contains useful information about the Act and this review and is still available to download and read.
-Transport for NSW will build on the Issues Paper in upcoming stages of the review.

 The project team has now reviewed more than 100 survey responses, ideas and submissions which will inform the next steps for the review process.
 We would like to thank everyone who has participated in this first stage and collaborated with Transport for NSW to kick off this once-in-a-generation review.

-A consultation summary report is now available, providing an overview of the key themes and issues raised during this first phase of consultation.
+A Consultation Summary Report is now available, providing an overview of the key themes and issues raised during this first phase of consultation.
 Submissions can be viewed on the project webpage.

 Next steps